Last updated on August 21st, 2020 at 12:15 pm

 We’ve talked about it numerous times before, and now I’m here to expand on it.

-We know there are tons of different options for fasting, and mainly I just cover the specific format we like to utilize here at Superhero Jacked.
+We know there are tons of different options for fasting, and mainly I just cover the specific format we like to work our way up to here at Superhero Jacked.

 In this article, however, I think it’s important to cover all the bases and talk about all different formats of intermittent fasting.